 Online Delivery

-Birchwood University's online term is sixteen (16) weeks long and encompasses multiple hours of asynchronous instruction per week via the Internet and discussions including assignments, assigned readings, and projects.
+Birchwood University's online term is sixteen (16) weeks long and encompasses multiple hours of asynchronous instruction per week over the internet through discussions along with assignments, assigned readings, and projects.

 Technology Requirements

-Once a student is registered, their only necessary equipment is a personal computer with internet access, a student can access the eLearning platform from anywhere in the world.
-To maintain privacy and security, each student is provided with a username and password which allows them to reach their page within the Learning Management System.
+Once a student is registered, their only necessary equipment is a personal computer with internet access.
+They can access the eLearning platform from anywhere in the world.
+For maintaining privacy and security, each student is provided with a username and password allowing them to reach their page within the Learning Management System.

-1. The professor knows online instructional technology so that they can not only easily use it to teach students but also help students who have any issues.
+- The professor knows online instructional technology so that they can use it to teach students and help them with their issues.

-2. The student earns flexibility in distance and time.
-Based on the course syllabus, the student can plan and organize his/her learning plan for the subject.
+- The student earns flexibility in distance and time.
+Based on the course syllabus, the student can plan and organize their learning plan for the subject.

-3. The online process opens many avenues for study; self-study takes an enhanced role.
-Also, they can have interactions with the professor and the rest of the students through forums, chats, web-conferencing, and such.
+- The online process opens many avenues for study, with self-study taking an enhanced role.
+Also, they can interact with professors and the rest of the students through forums, chats, web conferencing, and others.

 Our Learning Management System

-Our learning platform is BigLearningBox; this platform replaces the classroom and provides the student with the tools to engage the learning process in an enjoyable, easy-to-use, and efficient environment.
-The platform has been standardized to familiarize the student with the learning process and avoid confusion.
-Some of the elements contained in the platform are:
+Our learning platform is BigLearningBox; this platform replaces the classroom and provides the student with the tools to engage in the learning process in an enjoyable, easy-to-use, and efficient environment.
+The platform has been standardized to familiarize students with the learning process to avoid confusion.
+Some of the advancements of this platform are:

-• Forums: This asynchronous tool allows the class participants to create threads of information that will be available throughout the class.
+- Forums: This asynchronous tool allows the students to create threads of information that will be available throughout the class.

-• Calendar: Reminds the students how the class has advanced and reminds them of tasks, quizzes, or exams ahead.
+- Calendar: Reminds the students how the class has advanced apart from the tasks, quizzes, or exams ahead.

-• Document Load Zone: Throughout the course, the student will have places to load assignments clearly and conveniently.
+- Document Load Zone: Throughout the duration of course, students can upload their assignments and projects conveniently.

 Course Content

 Once the students log in to their page and open their course, they can view different web tools they can use to study.
-The main one they will use is the documents & links tab which contains their downloadable syllabus, lectures, audio or video streams, and any other relevant learning materials.
+The main tab they will use is the documents & links tab, containing their syllabus, lectures, audio or video streams, and other relevant learning materials.

-Students will follow their syllabus to organize their weekly studies and will use the assignments tab to review deadlines, download exams, submit homework, case studies, or projects, and upload their work.
-Special instructional activities may be scheduled at specific times convenient to both students and faculty members, in which case the announcement tab is the tool used by the faculty to give directions.
+Students will follow their syllabus to organize their weekly studies and use the assignments tab to review deadlines, download exams, submit homework, case studies, or projects, and upload their work.
+Special instructional activities may be scheduled at specific times convenient to both students and the faculty members where the faculty member can give directions by using the Announcement Tab.
 If a student has a question related to the course, they can directly post it in the discussion posts where both the professor and fellow students can respond so that everyone benefits from the answer.
-If a student has a question not related to the course, they can directly email their professor through the address given in the syllabus, Skype chat, or call them as disclosed in the syllabus.
+If any student have a question not related to the course, they can directly email their professor through the address given in the syllabus, use Skype chat, or call them as disclosed in the syllabus.

 The use of forums, chats, and other communication tools allows instructors to provide continuing evaluation and feedback to students as they prepare their formal evaluations.